The Best Book Tracker in 2026

 DNF Tag: On Goodreads, I got around the lack of this tag by making a shelf titled ‘dropped’.
 It was easy enough to move my dropped shelf onto the DNF tag in StoryGraph.
 As a side note, there’s also an option to ‘pause’ books that you’re not reading, but aren’t ready to say you’ve DNF’d.

 Stats: Easy to find and much more delicious than Goodreads’.
-Offering insight on the moods of books read, the average time to finish a book, book formats, most read authors, and more!
+Offering insight on the moods of books read, the average time to finish a book, formats (digital, paperback, hardcover, audio), most read authors, and more.
 It even has a customisable date range!
 I love it!

 Transparent Roadmap: The StoryGraph gives its readers every reason to stay engaged with the platform; the publicly available roadmap shows what the team are currently working on or aspiring towards.
 It’s the polar opposite of Goodreads.